greybrunix/greybrunix/README.md

 # Hi there 👋

-## Personal-Info
+## Personal Info

 I'm Bruno and I study Computer Science at UMinho. <br/>
-I like funcional programming and low level imperative programming.
+I like funcional programming and low level procedural programming with an hint of imperative programming.<br/>
+I use they/them pronouns.

 ## What I use

-1. VSC
+* VSC when on windows
-2. VIM ( I will share my .vimrc when I have time )
+* VIM when on arch ( I will share my .vimrc when I have time )

+### Languages

+* C
+* Haskell

 ## Academic Pursuits